 - General Study Skills

-Entry to the GFP program at AOU Oman requires a student to take placement tests for English, IT and Mathematics.
+Entry to the FSU Unit at AOU Oman requires a student to take placement tests for English, IT and Mathematics.
 These tests are administered electronically and place a student at the appropriate levels.
 Depending on the scores of the placement tests, a student may be placed in level 1, 2 or 3 for English; scores in the Math placement test will determine if a student needs one or both levels of Math (Basic Math, Applied or Pure Math) or has cleared both levels.
 IT placement tests decide if a student will require Foundation in IT (one level).

 It is also possible for a student to clear all three levels of English.
 In this case, the student may directly enter post foundation English Courses (2 levels) but still may have to take IT and Math foundation courses if the score secured is not acceptable.

-As the GFP at AOU Oman is designed to provide a strong foundation to students in language, IT and Math skills, it is imperative that students try to attend all classes for the semester.
+As the FSU at AOU Oman is designed to provide a strong foundation to students in language, IT and Math skills, it is imperative that students try to attend all classes for the semester.